-'The laymen compose the fifth-merchants like Akroenos who attend to matters of trade, in the outer world.
-Oh, they make a profit out of me, being
+"The laymen compose the fifth-merchants like Akroenos who attend to matters of trade in the outer world.
+Oh, they make a profit out of me, being merchants.
+But they have never entered the gates of knowledge."

 Omar thought of Akroenos, who had come as far as the gate of Alamut once.